josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

 ### Configure the new schematic

-When you add a schematic to the collection, you have to point to it in the collection's schema, and provide configuration files to define options that a user can pass to the command.
+When you add a schematic to the collection, you have to point to it in the schema of the collection, and provide configuration files to define options that a user can pass to the command.

 1. Edit the `schematics/collection.json` file to point to the new schematic subfolder, and include a pointer to a schema file that specifies inputs for the new schematic.